Women

 When someone loves you, you feel valued, respected and free to be yourself.
 You shouldn't be made to feel intimidated or controlled.

-Power and Control Vs. Equality
+Power and Control vs. Equality

 Everyone deserves to be treated with respect and dignity.
 There are appropriate and non-violent ways of interacting that promote healthy relationships.